Molar Pregnancy: Causes, Symptoms, and Treatments

 What Does Pregnancy Molar Mean?

-Recognising the symptoms of molar pregnancy is essential for timely medical attention:
+Recognising the symptoms of molar pregnancy is essential for timely medical intervention:

-- Vaginal Bleeding: A common sign is bleeding that is not apparent.
+- Vaginal Bleeding: A common sign is unexpected bleeding which can be heavy and painful.

 - Severe Morning Sickness and Vomiting (Hyperemesis Gravidarum): This condition is characterised by excessive morning sickness, which is frequently worse than ordinary pregnancy-related nausea.